 Neapolitan Chocolate Pastiera

-The Neapolitan chocolate pastiera is a typical Neapolitan dessert, although the classic version has a white base, but I, as a chocolate lover, could only make it in another version.
+The Neapolitan chocolate pastiera is a typical Neapolitan dessert.
+Although the classic version has a white base, as a chocolate lover I couldn’t help making it in another version.

-Besides my version, it’s easy to find the pastiera in versions with rice, almonds and custard, hazelnuts and cocoa, in other words, in various delicious ways.
+Besides my version, you can also find pastiera made with rice, almonds and pastry cream, hazelnuts and cocoa — in many delicious variations.

-In the version I propose, enriched with chocolate, I believe it will win you over at the first bite.
+In the chocolate-enriched version I propose, I think it will win you over at the first bite.

-The secret to pastiera is the right balance of flavors, especially aromas that should leave their mark with every bite.
+The secret of the pastiera is the right balance of flavors, especially the aromas that should leave their mark in every bite.

-Making pastiera requires time and patience, but the final result is a dessert that deserves every minute spent.
+Preparation takes time and patience, but the final result is a dessert worth every minute spent.

-It’s said that a true pastiera should rest for at least a day before being served, so the flavors can meld perfectly.
+It is said a true pastiera should rest at least one day before serving so the flavors can meld perfectly.

-If you can’t find separate candied citron and orange, you can use mixed candied fruit.
+If you can’t find candied citron and orange separately, you can use mixed candied fruit.

-I only advise you to be very careful in preparation and once cooled after baking, store it in the fridge to keep it at its best.
+I only recommend being very careful during preparation and, once cooled after baking, to store it in the fridge to keep it at its best.

-If you make this or any other recipes from my blog, feel free to send me your photos and I will post them on my FB page under your name.
+If you make this or other recipes from my blog, send me your photos and I’ll post them on my Facebook page with your name.

 Neapolitan Chocolate Pastiera